Thursday, August 24, 2023

 Gayness has existed since times immemorial; it’s only since Indian people started asserting everything about their personalities openly that we are waking up to the situation.
 Bewildered by their own ignorance, parents, grandparents, aunts and uncles, contrary to eons of cultural conditioning, are having to face the harsh reality that one of their sons, granddaughters, nephews or nieces is gay.
 The situation is so glum that for many elders in India, the concept of homosexuality is an impossibility that they struggle to comprehend.

 If you look around, I am certain you can find an uncle or an aunt or a distant relative or a friend who has remained a ‘bachelor/spinster for life’, only because they were unable to declare their actual sexuality to the world for fear of ostracization by their family/community.
-Either this, or they submit to the whims of their families and entered into fruitless and joyless matrimony, which if it lasts, is nothing short of torture.
+Either this, or they submit to the whims of their families and enter into fruitless and joyless matrimony, which if it lasts, is nothing short of torture.

 I am reminded of a recently married male patient who was advised to see me because he was not ‘participating’ in the marriage.
 His mother expressed great hope in our therapy process and thought that he would be cured of his marital diffidence, whereas the bride’s side were vehement in their criticism of his family for conniving to get their ‘abnormal’ son married.
 The girl even tried to touch him during therapy to demonstrate how he would recoil from her.
 At home, the mother apparently stood guard outside the couple’s bedroom so that her son would not escape conjugal union with his spouse!